 Coronavirus Information for businesses and employees

-What Truro BID did during lockdown to support businesses and the wider economic recovery of the city:
+What Truro BID did during the first lockdown to support businesses and the wider economic recovery of the city:

 - Offered BID levy payers a free webinar about GDPR and trading online.